 LAW 882.
 International Law Practice Lab.
 The field of international law is one of the most dynamic areas of legal practice, and its principles are increasingly applied by practitioners addressing complex problems on behalf of their clients.
-This 3-hour course will analyze the development and implementation of international norms by emphasizing the interrelationship between the theoretical foundations of international law and the pragmatic skills needed to succeed in this evolving and interdisciplinary field.
-Students will learn specific lawyering skills such as treaty negotiation and research relating to international law and the intersections of international and domestic law.
+This three-credit course will analyze the development and implementation of international norms by emphasizing the interrelationship between the theoretical foundations of international law and the pragmatic skills needed to succeed in this evolving and interdisciplinary field.
+Students will learn specific lawyering skills such as treaty negotiation, research relating to international law and the intersections of international and domestic law.
 An overarching course goal will be to develop strategies for advocacy of particular legal and policy positions in different venues such as international institutions, domestic government agencies, and international tribunals.
 Pre- or corequisite: Public International Law, International Civil Litigation, International Protection of Human Rights, International Trade, International Criminal Law Seminar, or other international law-related courses, at the discretion of the instructor.
 Enrollment limited.
 [3]

 LAW 883.
 Advanced Topics in International Humanitarian Law.
-This seminar focuses on cutting-edge controversies related to the rules of international humanitarian law (IHL), which is the body of law specifically designed to regulate situations of armed conflict (also termed the laws and customs of war).
+This class focuses on cutting-edge controversies related to the rules of international humanitarian law (IHL), which is the body of law specifically designed to regulate situations of armed conflict (also termed the laws and customs of war).
 IHL issues are at the core of current political and legal developments, and often arise in the context of extradition proceedings.
 After reviewing important historical developments in the law of armed conflict, the seminar features case studies of modern controversies related to rule of law development during ongoing operations.
 It uses the new U.S. Law of War Manual as a point of comparison to the practices of other nations, the jurisprudence of international judicial bodies, and recent national court rulings.
 Other issues include debates over progressive development of IHL, the modern trend of international investigations, and the applicability of human rights law in armed conflict.
-Prerequisite: Foreign Affairs, International Criminal Law, Comparative Perspectives in Counterterrorism, National Security Law or Public International Law.
 Note: Due to overlap in content, students who enroll in this course will not be eligible to take the Advanced Topics in International Humanitarian Law Seminar.
 [3]